On this page

 Unfortunately, Division 293 tax is applied even if your income goes over the $250,000 threshold due to a one-off event – such as making a capital gain or receiving an eligible termination payment or salary bonus.

-In these situations, the tax rate for your concessional contributions during that tax year increases if you exceed the threshold but drop back the following year when your income goes back under the Division 293 threshold.
+In these situations, the tax rate for your concessional contributions during that financial year increases if you exceed the threshold but drops back the following year when your income goes back under the Division 293 threshold.

 Calculating your Division 293 tax

 The ATO calculates your Division 293 income and Division 293 super contributions by:

 1. Determining your income for Division 293 tax purposes